JomelSevillo08/Power_BI/README.md

 # Power_BI
-These include all my output using Power BI tool for Data Visualization
+These include all my outputs using Power BI tool for Data Visualization